 International Trade, International Migration, Economic Growth & Development

-Gary Lyn is an Assistant Professor in the Department of Economics at the University of Massachusetts Lowell.
-His current research in international trade includes industrial policy and issues pertaining to the gains from trade in the presence of external economies of scale.
-His research in international migration examines the welfare implications of skilled emigration for a developing country.
+My current research in international trade includes industrial policy and issues pertaining to the gains from trade in the presence of external economies of scale.
+My research in international migration examines the welfare implications of skilled emigration for a developing country.

 - Ph D: Economics, (2012), Pennsylvania State University - Middletown, PA

 Dissertation/Thesis Title: "Essays in International Trade and Migration"